PhaserEditor2D/PhaserEditor/docs/canvas.rst

 As you can note, in the top of the grid there is a text field with a "type filter text" message, it helps to filter the list of properties and find the one of your interest.

-As alternative to the Property Grid, you can open the Quick Edit dialog (by pressing `Q` or clicking in the button of the toolbar).
+As an alternative to the Property Grid, you can open the Quick Edit dialog (by pressing `Q` or clicking on the button of the toolbar).
 It is actually the same thing of the Property Grid but it is shown in a popup dialog.

 A nice feature is that you can hover the mouse over a property and it displays the help of it.
 This help is the same of the Phaser API, actually, that help is taken from the Phaser metadata generated by Phaser Editor, by parsing the Phaser sources.